 Periodontal disease is an inflammatory disease of the gums, commonly diagnosed in cats, dogs, and people.
+If left untreated, it can cause severe pain, tooth loss, and can affect other organs, most notably the kidneys and heart valves.
 The early stage of gum inflammation (caused by plaque and tartar buildup) is commonly referred to as gingivitis.
 If left untreated, gingivitis can progress into an advanced stage of gum inflammation and destruction of the teeth’s support structure – periodontitis.
 Periodontitis and gingivitis both fall under the umbrella term ‘periodontal disease’.

 Causes and progression of periodontal disease in cats